timwagner1410/PML_Project/README.md

 Make sure train_mode is set to False in the train.py file.

 Run **train.py**
-This will allow you to see how the basic AI plays the game without training it.
+This will allow you to see how the basic AI plays.

 ### 2.2.
 Safe Snake AI Performance
 To view how the safe Snake AI performs: